juji-io/docs/docs/chatbot-design-tips.md

 request.
 When repeating this request, the chatbot however should not repeat everything to sound robotic.

-Below is an example showing the initial message of a chatbot request.
+Below is an example showing the initial phrase of a chatbot request.
 Since this message is long, it would not be used by the chatbot to repeat the question:

 <p align="center"><img src="/img/initial-msg.png" alt="Initial Message" width="650"/></p>